 Often referred to as Roland’s fountain, it was built in 1572 as a way to honour a former Hungarian king.
 If you look closely enough, you’ll find a statue of Maximilian the knight in full armour on top of the fountain structure.

-As you stroll around town be sure to try local Slovakian snacks along the way.
+As you stroll around town be sure to try some local Slovakian food along the way.

 Some of the favourites include:

 - Bratislavsky rozok A traditional Bratislavan sweet roll filled with poppy seed or nuts.

 - Kofola.
 The Slovak version of Coca Cola or Zlatý bažant Slovak beer

 - The traditional meal of bryndzové halušky and garlic soup for lunch

 >> Related reading:

 The most exotic food consumed around the world